pbearne/performance/plugins/optimization-detective/readme.txt

 **Filter:** `od_url_metrics_breakpoint_sample_size` (default: 3)

 Filters the sample size for a breakpoint's URL Metrics on a given URL.
 The sample size must be greater than zero.
 In plugin development mode, the default is 1.
-You can increase the sample size if you want better guarnatees that the applied optimizations will be accurate:
+You can increase the sample size if you want better guarantees that the applied optimizations will be accurate:

 `
 <?php